Do you fear the nighttime because you can’t seem to get to sleep or stay asleep? Deep sleep meditation could be the solution.

 One of the ways that deep sleep meditation prepares you for a long night of deep sleep is by calming the mind, which is often excessively active from the day.
 In Buddhism, a highly active mind is called a “monkey mind.”
 The idea is that the mind behaves like a monkey who incessantly jumps from branch to branch, never staying in one calm place.

-During the day while you’re at work or school, monkey mind can be an inevitable part of managing the many areas of your life.
+During the day while you’re at work or school, a monkey mind can be an inevitable part of managing the many areas of your life.
 Still, it can produce a large amount of anxiety that can become pent up over time.
 The fight or flight response can also contribute to this pent-up anxiety.

 The fight or flight response is a natural response to serious threats to your safety and well-being (such as tensing up and/or running if you were to encounter a bear in the woods).
 But when it occurs in reaction to minor stressors, such as social encounters on the weekends or work-related tasks, this means you’re becoming over-anxious, negatively impacting your mental health.

 In order to calm the monkey mind and the fight or flight response, meditation helps practitioners focus on just one thing at a time — a skill that’s highly useful in all areas of life.
 The science backs up this claim.
-A recent study in the Journal, Behaviour Research and Therapy found that focused attention was increased with the application of a simple meditation practice.
+A recent study from the Journal, Behaviour Research and Therapy2 found that focused attention was increased with the application of a simple meditation practice.
 In addition, negative intrusive thoughts were reduced, and acceptance and attention were increased.

 You might also ask your yoga or meditation instructor about yoga nidra, which is a practice meant to induce total relaxation and calming, putting you on the very edge of sleep (and in some cases, lulling you completely to sleep).

 One of the main reasons that meditation helps sleep is that it accelerates the same physiological effects that occur in the early stages of sleep.
-In other words, when you are in a meditation class, if you feel like taking a nap afterwards, that’s not surprising!
+In other words, when you are in a meditation class, if you feel like taking a nap afterward, that’s not surprising!
 Both practices facilitate sleep.
 Therefore, if you want to sleep better, meditation is the perfect practice to do before bedtime.

 More specifically, Anahana meditation teachings can literally calm your physical nerves and the beating of your heart.
 In fact, recent studies have found that blood pressure is reduced during and after meditation practice.

 You’ll also specifically notice that physical tension is released in the body during sleep meditation.
 One of the ways to accelerate this release in tension is to do a body scan.
-This involves starting at the top of the head or the ends of the toes and working your way along a conscious scan of your entire body, looking for areas that have tension and mindfully noting the position and status of each body part.
+This involves starting at the top of the head or the ends of the toes and working your way along with a conscious scan of your entire body, looking for areas that have tension, and mindfully noting the position and status of each body part.

 In one version of the body scan, each body part is intentionally tightened and tensed for a moment, only to be immediately relaxed and released.
 Even if you don’t combine this type of body scan with calming meditation for sleep, it can be an extremely useful stress management technique.

 Disturbing thoughts, difficult emotions, and persistent worries often keep people from getting to sleep and staying asleep.
 Those who meditate regularly, on the other hand, are able to focus better and do not get distracted by troubling thoughts as easily.
-In an extensive longitudinal study, released in Springer’s Journal of Cognitive Enhancement, it was found that a consistent meditation practice can lead to significant improvements in sustained attention and focus.
+In an extensive longitudinal study, released in Springer’s Journal of Cognitive Enhancement4, it was found that a consistent meditation practice can lead to significant improvements in sustained attention and focus.

 This is due, in large part, to meditation’s focus on mindfulness.

 Mindfulness practice ensures that practitioners put their focus on the present moment — not the past or the future.
 This is good because, whether you realize it or not, you are likely continually focusing on the past and the future.
-Whether you’re worrying about what’s going to happen tomorrow at school or work or dwelling on that silly thing you said at the party last weekend, these ruminations are probably one of the largest sources of your worries and daily stressors and anxieties.
+Whether you’re worried about what’s going to happen tomorrow at school or work or dwelling on that silly thing you said at the party last weekend, these ruminations are probably one of the largest sources of your worries and daily stressors and anxieties.

 But mindfulness practice — inherent in any meditation routine — puts the emphasis on the here and now, therein omitting any opportunities to dwell and ruminate on pesky and useless anxieties that would normally keep you up at night, interfering with your sleep cycle.